rust-lang/rfcs/text/0000-optional-authors-field.md

 Cargo currently provides author information to the crate via `CARGO_PKG_AUTHORS`, and some crates (such as `clap`) use this information.
-Deprecating the authors field will require crates currently using it to change, such as by inlining the author data.
+Making the authors field optional will require crates to account for a missing field if they want to work out of the box in projects without the field.

 This RFC will make it harder for third-party tools to query the author information of crates published to crates.io.

-By design, this RFC removes the ability to know historical crate authors.
+By design, this RFC discourages adding the metadata allowing to know historical crate authors and makes it harder to retrieve it.
 In some cases, crate authors may have wanted that information preserved.
 After this RFC, crate authors who want to display historical authors who are not current crate owners will have to present that information in some other way.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives